MuhammadAuliaa/ETL-Pentaho-creditData/README.md

 *   create table Age and Credit Cluster Based on Gender
 *   create table Credit Analysis Based on Housing Status and Savings Account
 *   create table Credit Analysis Based on the Combination of Purpose and Occupation
+*   The dashboard visualization above is presented based on credit_card data, which incorporates various content that can be visualized
 <br><br>

 ## 🧾 Data Set Description